Oliver Perks' Wartime Blog Summaries

 - Being best man for Clifford and Ruth.

-- The 16th Field Training Regiment in Exeter (practices Woodbury Common; gun seized up; regimental marches) August 1940.
+- The 16th Field Training Regiment in Exeter (practices Woodbury Common; gun seized up; regimental marches).

-- Journey via Cape Town to Tufia (Suez) on SS Empress of Asia (jugs of water, stokers, rough weather) April-July 1941.
+- April-July 1941: Journey via Cape Town to Tewfik (Suez) on SS Empress of Asia (jugs of water, stokers, rough weather).

 Oliver Perks' Wartime Blog 2 - 1941